 After two weeks, we felt our productivity had significantly increased, and we felt physically healthier and more energized.

 Most people would appreciate improved cognition, mood, and memory, regardless of age.
 Noocube combines a potent blend of scientifically proven nootropics, antioxidants, and nutrients that support brain health and help prevent the mental decline of aging.
-Below, we’ll look at the science behind Noocube’s ingredients and how they work synergetically to restore mental clarity and focus.
+Below, we’ll look at the science behind Noocube’s ingredients and how they work synergistically to restore mental clarity and focus.

 Vitamin B1, also known as thiamine, is intrinsically linked to neurological health.
 As long ago as the 1930s, researchers identified correlations between thiamine deficiency and gross memory defects.
 Severe thiamine deficiency contributes to the development of Wernicke-Korsakoff syndrome, a degenerative brain disorder.

 While thiamine supplementation has not demonstrated the ability to reverse the development of Alzheimer’s disease and other cognitive disorders, it has shown potential to improve working memory and executive functions in the early stages of Alzheimer’s disease.